ezrastoller/ezrastoller.github.io/_posts/2015-08-31-reading-a-parenting-book.md

 title: Reading a Parenting Book
 tags: chirp
 ---
 I was recently sitting in my parents' bedroom with my dad, while he read the newspaper.
-I was staring at the bookshelf by the window and noticed a book, *Does Anybody Else Look Like Me?
+I was staring at the bookshelf and noticed a book, *Does Anybody Else Look Like Me?
 A Parent's Guide to Raising Multiracial Children*.
 I had never noticed it before.

 I bid my dad good night, and sat in my bed reading it.
 It was bizarre, funny and a little uncomfortable, but I couldn't stop.